gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 idiot,* I think as I tumble onto the steps.  *You stupid, clumsy amateur.*

 It's hard enough falling on a floor.
-The drop's a lot longer on steps, and steps have edges, but I'm lucky, kind of, I hear my head crack against the wall as I go down.
+The drop's a lot longer on steps, and steps have edges, but I'm lucky, kind of.
+I hear my head crack against the wall as I go down.
 I *hear* it.
 Without thinking, I roll to my left and drop to the next flight of steps, just as the underbeast lunges at me again.